KTN2757/Wallpapers/README.md

-# Live_Wallpapers
+# Wallpapers
-These are the lists of live wallpapers I like.
+These are the lists of Wallpapers I like along with a wallpaper cycling script, like the slideshow feature.